dylanfontaine/sodium/readme.md

    * Click "Save"
 3. Create an encryption profile using the Encrypt module (at /admin/config/system/encryption/profiles/add)
-   * Select "Halite (Libsodium)" for the encryption method
+   * Select "Sodium" for the encryption method
    * Select the name of the key definition you created in step 2
    * Click "Save"
 4. Test your encryption by selecting "Test" under "Operations" for the